theOehrly/Fast-F1/README.md

 pip install fastf1
 ```

-Note that Python 3.8 or higher is required.

 Alternatively, a wheel or a source distribution can be downloaded from Pypi.

 You can also install using `conda`: